 Our volunteers work on a variety of projects.
-Read about some of their experiences.
+Read about some of their experiences below.

 I was delighted to become a volunteer at the beginning of this year.
-Upstairs in the reading rooms, I had discovered how the wonderful work of The National Archives had made it possible for me, through the regimental war diaries, to follow the story of my father’s experiences in the Eighth Army.
+Upstairs in the Reading Rooms, I discovered how the wonderful work of The National Archives had made it possible for me, through the regimental war diaries, to follow the story of my father’s experiences in the Eighth Army.
 Having done this, I wanted to learn more.
-I joined the Friends and told them of my wider interest in the Second World War.
+I joined the Friends (of The National Archives) and told them of my wider interest in the Second World War.

 Sometimes their date and place of capture is recorded and this speaks volumes: a Seaforth Highlander captured in 1940 at St Valery must have been one of those brave band of heroes ordered to stay behind and hold the line against the Germans so that our troops could escape at Dunkirk.
 A soldier captured in North Africa in 1942 must have been fighting Rommel’s Afrika Korps in the dust and heat of the desert.
 Behind each card or set of cards lies a story and I am proud to be part of the team of volunteers helping to preserve it for future generations.